garrandall/popular-music-data/tracks/funky-way-calvin-arnold.md

 In this town

 Said I'll do my best
-Ooh, gotta treat you right
+Oh gotta treat you right
 Let you go out
 You just stay out all night